On Iterated Lorenz Curves with Applications: The Multivariate Case: Analysis of extremal dependence cases

 In terms of integrals, it reads:

-This structure resembles to a great extent exactly Arnold's definition of a Lorenz curve we employ, with the difference that the integration in (\ref{18} ) is improper (i.e., up to $+\infty $), while in (\ref{1}), it is proper (i.e., up to a finite variable).
-Additionally, the upper and the lower bounds above are reached for comonotonic and countermonotonic random vectors $(X_{1}^{F_{1}},X_{2}^{F_{2}}),$ respectively.
-This gives further insight into what to expect for the Lorenz curve iterations.
+This structure resembles to a great extent exactly Arnold's definition of a \textit{Lorenz curve} we employ, with the difference that the integration in (\ref{18}) is improper (i.e., up to $+\infty $), while in (\ref{1}), it is proper (i.e., up to a finite variable).
+Additionally, the \textit{upper} and the \textit{lower-bounds} above are reached for comonotonic and countermonotonic random vectors $(X_{1}^{F_{1}},X_{2}^{F_{2}}),$ respectively.
+This gives further insight into what to expect for the \textit{ Lorenz curve} iterations.

 Let's turn to them.
 We proceed as follows: take the well-known \textit{Fr \'{e}chet-Hoeffding bounds} of $F(x_{1},x_{2})$.
-Following \cite{[5]} and \cite{[11]}, and using the standard notation from there for the two inequality sides, we have:
+Following \cite{[5]} and \cite{[11]}, and using the standard notation from there for the two inequality sides, we have

-or in terms of copulas:
+or in terms of copulas

-It is well known (e.g., again \cite{[5]} and \cite{[11]}) that in the bivariate case, the bounds from above are sharp and form distribution functions ($F_{-}$ and $F_{+}$ ) as in (\ref{19}), or copulas ($ W^{F}(x_{1},x_{2})$ - countermonotonic and $M^{F}(x_{1},x_{2})$ - comonotonic) as in (\ref{20}).
+It is well known (e.g., again \cite{[5]} and \cite{[11]}) that in the bivariate case, both bounds are sharp and form distribution functions ($ F_{-} $ and $F_{+}$ ) as in (\ref{19}), or copulas ($W^{F}(x_{1},x_{2})$ - countermonotonic and $M^{F}(x_{1},x_{2})$ - comonotonic) as in (\ref{20}).